KhjMeister/KhjMeister/README.md

 - 👋 Hi, I’m @KhjMeister
 - 👀 My real name is Khaled and i currently looking for a job (Remot is priority)
 - 🌱 I’m currently learning Asp.Net
-- 💞️ I also have 2 years Exprince in Laravel and 3 years Angular.(Html, Css, JavaScript and Bootstrap are essential things i learned in univercity)
+- 💞️ I also have 2 years Exprince in Laravel and 3 years Angular.(Html, Css, JavaScript and Bootstrap are essential things i learned in university)
 - 📫 How to reach me :
       my location : currently Iran looking for any migration Opportunity my Email  : khaledjamal5946@gmail.com